Abhi15k/Project-Social-Media/readme.md

    while testing the '/posts/' Please use Authorization in header "Bearer <Your login token>" (Note:"For security here tokenization is done so without token you cannot post.
 Token will automatically generate after login")

 9. **Shutdown the application:**
-   Press Ctrl + C in the terminal to stop the running FastAPI application.
+   <br>Press Ctrl + C in the terminal to stop the running FastAPI application.

 10. **Deactivate the virtual environment:**